Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Gabapentin and pregabalin

 Gabapentin and pregabalin are structurally related to the inhibitory neurotransmitter gamma-aminobutyric acid (GABA) but have no effect on GABA binding.
 Instead, they bind to the alpha2delta-1 subunit of voltage-gated calcium channels, which may result in decreased neuronal excitability in pain-associated sensory neurons.
-These drugs have been widely studied in the treatment of neuropathic pain syndromes (refer to the Approach to Neuropathic Pain section of this summary for more information) and as adjunctive agents with opioids.
+These drugs have been widely studied in the treatment of neuropathic pain syndromes and as adjunctive agents with opioids.
+For more information, see the Approach to Neuropathic Pain section.

 These medications may cause the following symptoms:[